North Mountain offers two types of residency programs:

 Residency sessions & deadlines

-We offer residency sessions from May through October.
-A detailed schedule is posted in January when our open call begins.
+We offer residency sessions from May through September.
 Prospective residents should apply by March 1 to be considered for the year’s residency season.
 If you’ve missed the deadline and would still like to apply, please write us at email@example.com to be added to our waiting list.

 We invite applications from individuals and small groups working in all types of creative practices.
 We expect each resident to arrive with a motivated, self-driven practice.
 Projects to be developed at the residency could be in progress, in draft or sketch form, or only in theory.
 Residents are chosen based on the clarity and sincerity of their proposal, their commitment to past projects, and the how their proposal fits with the values and capabilities of North Mountain.